-Taking pictures or videos on campus are prohibited at all times on the school grounds unless expressly pre-authorized by a school administrator.
+Taking pictures or videos on campus or posting any events or activities occurring on campus is prohibited at all times unless expressly pre-authorized by a school administrator in writing.
 Students who violate this are subject to appropriate disciplinary actions.
-Parents who violate this norm will be officially warned, and, if the behavior continues, may be banned from school supervised or sponsored events.
+Parents who violate this norm will be officially warned, and, if the behavior continues, may be banned from any school-supervised or sponsored events.